rnpgp/rnp/src/examples/README.md

 # Introduction

-This folder includes examples of rnp library usage for developers.
+This folder includes examples of RNP library usage for developers.

-All samples utilize API, exposed via header file `rnp2.h`, check it for more details.
+All samples below use APIs exposed via header file [`rnp2.h`](/include/rnp/rnp2.h), check it out for more documentation.

 Following sample applications are available: